 If you like posts like this, subscribe so you can be informed whenever there is a new article or column.

-Proxiblog also has hundreds of followers on Facebook Coin Groups.
+Proxiblog also has thousands of followers on Facebook Coin Group, YouTube and social media.
 To get the latest discussion and commentary, be sure to friend us by clicking here.

 You can find more information about types, varieties, errors, grading, bidding and buying in Coin News Updated: The Essential Guide to Online Bidding.
 Please consider buying or gifting the work for a friend, as it underwrites this hobbyist blog.
 Thank you.